oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **8. Select the appropriate License Type.**

-   Select appropriate License Type applicable for you.
+   Select appropriate license type applicable for you.

 **9. Specify the network information.**

-   Select ZDM-VCN as VCN and Public Subnet-ZDM-VCN as Client Subnet.
+   Select "ZDM-VCN" as VCN and "Public Subnet-ZDM-VCN" as Client subnet.

-   Provide zdm-target-db as Hostname Prefix.
+   Provide "zdm-target-db" as Hostname Prefix.

    ![Image showing the Network select for DB system](./images/network.png)